ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson1.md

 ---
-title: Lesson 1
+title: Types, variables and operators
 layout: lesson
-description: Types, variables and operators
+description: Lesson 1
+prev: preface.html
+next: lesson2.html
 ---

 What is a **program**?